-Robinswood Financial advisors have a half-century of combined experience in the financial services industry working with:
+Robinswood Financial advisors have seventy-five years of combined experience in the financial services industry working with:

 American Express Financial Advisors (now Ameriprise)